 - 1. Kata competition takes the form of team and individual bouts.
 Team matches consist of competition between three-person teams.
 Each team is exclusively male, or exclusively female.
 The Individual Kata competition consists of individual performance in separate male and female divisions. - 2.
 For WKF World and Continental Championships, the four medal winners (gold, silver and two bronze) of the previous event are seeded.
 For Karate 1- Premier League, the eight top ranked Competitors in the WKF World Ranking as per the day before the competition are seeded.
 The right to seeding does not downflow to lower places in the absence of Competitors eligible for seeding. - 3.
 The number of Competitors will determine the number of groups to facilitate the elimination rounds. - 4.
-The elimination system used for kata is dividing the Competitors (individuals or teams) in equal number groups of eight (with the exceptions explained for less than 11 or more than 96) and for each round reduce the number of Competitors per group to 4 passing on to the next round - until only two groups of Competitors (individual or teams) remains, whereupon the Competitors with the highest score in each of the two respective groups are pitted against each other competing for 1^{st} place (the loser taking 2^{nd} place) and the Competitors having the second highest score in each of the two groups are pitted against the third highest score in the other group to compete for the two 3^{rd} places (bronze finals).
+The elimination system used for kata is dividing the Competitors (individuals or teams) in equal number groups of eight (with the exceptions explained for less than 11 or more than 96), divided in two pools, one wearing red belts (AKA) and the other blue belts (AO).
+For each round the number of Competitors per group is reduced to 4 - passing on to the next round - until only two groups of Competitors (individual or teams) remains, whereupon the Competitors with the highest score in each of the two respective groups are pitted against each other competing for 1^{st} place (the loser taking 2^{nd} place) and the Competitors having the second highest score in each of the two groups are pitted against the third highest score in the other group to compete for the two 3^{rd} places (bronze finals).